Thursday, 16 May 2024

 Consequently the pond's habitat has not been trashed, the water is clear and undisturbed and water lilies prosper in one corner whilst the margins are suitably populated with weed and reeds in which the frogs can hide and live out their lives.

 I arrived at around 8am which was far too early and for the next hour and a half there was neither sight nor sound of any frog whatsoever.
-For a thirty minute diversion I walked over to some distant bushes where a Nightingale was singing loudly and even managed a brief glimpse of its russet coloured body as it sang from deep within a hawthorn thicket.
+For a thirty minute diversion I walked over to some distant bushes where a Nightingale was singing loudly and even managed a brief glimpse of its russet coloured body as it sang from deep within a thicket of hawthron.

 I returned to the pond more in hope than expectation and as I feared there was still no sign of any frogs.
-I had arranged to meet Peter here at 9.30am and was about to concede defeat when simultaneously Peter arrived and I heard the first frog's croak emanating from the far side of the pond .It was 9.30am!
+I had arranged to meet Peter here at 9.30am and was about to concede defeat when simultaneously Peter arrived and I heard the first frog's croak emanating from the far side of the pond.

 .